lsst-sqre/repertoire/docs/index.rst

 For more detailed information about the design of Repertoire, see :dmtn:`250`.

-repertoire is developed on GitHub at https://github.com/lsst-sqre/repertoire.
+Repertoire is developed on GitHub at https://github.com/lsst-sqre/repertoire.

 .. grid:: 3